|

 Solar---Charge Controller---Battery---DC Loads

-in from the nearest pole.
-If you have a shed set off from the house, a cabin
+bring in from the nearest pole.
+If you have a shed set off from the house,

-in the mountains, or a summer home by the lake that is without power this
+a cabin in the mountains, or a summer home by the lake that is without power

 in the power lines the initial cost can be less.
 Some of the pros of this